-The DL6500 and ETDLN mortise locks are designed to allow all features to be programmed either at the keypad or through its radio link to a DL-Windows equipped computer.
-In addition, Audit Log Data may be transmitted through the radio link back to the DL-Windows computer.

-These locks both feature a real-time clock/calendar that automatically adjusts for Daylight Saving Time and allows for automated programming of events.
-Up to 5000 unique user codes can be added to the lock, from 3-6 digits in length.
+The Trilogy NetworxTM DL6100 is designed to allow all features to be programmed either at the keypad or through its radio link to a DL-Windows equipped computer.
+For example, Audit Log Data may be transmitted through the radio link back to the DL-Windows computer.
+The DL series features a real-time clock/calendar that automatically adjusts for Daylight Saving Time and allows for automated programming of events.
+Up to 5000 unique User Codes can be added to the lock, from 3-6 digits in length.